 Two of the major streams in the planning area are Big Creek and Gnat Creek.
-These As shown on Tables 1 and 2, below, these streams fluctuate considerably between January and August.
+These streams fluctuate considerably between January and August.
 For example, Big Creek has an average stream flow of 365 cubic feet per second (cfs) in January as compared to a flow of 28 cfs in August.
 Gnat Creek has an average of 232 cfs in January while in the summer months the stream decreases until August when it is 7 cfs.